 NGR: 118544, 60287

-This school building is especially unusual in Ireland as it is constructed largely from corrugated-iron.
-The ruins of Coolmountain National School comprise a detached gable-fronted three-bay single-storey school, built c.1950.
-It has a pitched asphalt roof with cast-iron rainwater goods.
-The windows comprise square-headed openings with metal casement windows and timber sills.
-It also has a square-headed door opening with timber battened door, overlight and concrete steps.
-There are also rendered walls to front and sides of plot with wrought-iron gate.
+The ruins of Coolmountain National School comprise a detached gable-fronted three-bay single-storey school, built c.1945.
+It has a pitched asphalt roof with cast-iron ‘rainwater goods’ (i.e. gutters and drainpipes).
+The windows comprise square-headed openings with metal casement mullions and timber sills.
+It also has a square-headed door opening with a timber battened door, overlight and concrete steps.
+Rendered walls to the front and sides of the plot enclose a small schoolyard which can be accessed through a wrought-iron gate.
 The building ceased being used as a school in 1969 but was lived in until 2005.
 It is near collapse and unlikely to survive much longer.

-Though constructed in the 1950s, there has been a school at this site since the 1830s.
-Lewis’ Topographical Dictionary of 1837 records that;
+Though constructed in the 1940s, there has been a school at this site since the 1830s.
+Lewis’ Topographical Dictionary of 1837 records that:

 This structure was strategically positioned for use by the local rural population and its educational and social importance is highlighted both by its commanding views of the surrounding landscape and by the large plot of land on which it is sited.
 The use of corrugated-iron as wall cladding adds texture and interest to a building of modest dimensions and materials.